 The registration of foreign companies in India is a simple, quick and easy process.
 The guidelines for registration of foreign companies in India is regulated by the Companies (Registration of Foreign Companies) Rules, 2014.
-It generally takes about three to ten working days to register a foreign company in India.
+It generally takes about three to ten working days to register a company in India.
 This article provides Guide To India Company Registration.

 If you’re interested in conducting business in India, you first need to establish your company’s legal presence in India by registering your business as an Indian subsidiary or as a foreign company.
 You would also need to consider if it is used for commercial purposes or otherwise.
 Under Section 2(42) of the Companies Act 2013, a foreign company is defined as a company or a body corporate incorporated outside India which has a place of business either by itself or through an agent in this country.

-There are several types of business forms that local and foreign investors can register to start a company in India.
+There are several types of business forms that local and foreign investors can register to start a private limited company in India.
 The majority of Indian companies are registered as private limited companies which are the most common method of starting a business.

 The Registrar of Companies (ROC) is a department working under the supervision of the Ministry of Corporate Affairs and all companies operating in India must register with them.
 To open a company in India, there are specific company incorporation steps which investors must follow.
 Once you have chosen a business form suited to your investment needs, you should start selecting a trading name for the company, it has to be unique.
 Your trading name should not resemble any other company already in operation and respect the requirements imposed under the Prevention of Improper Use Act 1950.
 Next, you should prepare the application for registration of business name; this also includes a minimum of four and a maximum of six proposed trading names.
 Once all the company’s statutory documents are prepared, you need to file them at the ROC.
 You can proceed to register for social security, once the company concluded the first employment contract.

 There a few things that are necessary for you to obtain: –